 Monday, May 11, 2026

 Some wonderful cookbooks somehow fly under the radar.
 Cooking in the Moment by Andrea Reusing is one of them.
 It is a compact book filled with recipes that are both appealing and approachable.
-I adapted James Beard’s famous Salt & Pepper Ribs (James Beard Foundation) to Andrea Reusing’s fennel-and-chile seasoning and use it on meaty country ribs.
+Reusing’s recipe is for 2 racks of pork spareribs, but I adapted her fennel-and-chile seasoning for meaty country-style ribs, using James Beard’s salt-and-pepper rib method as my guide.

 4 country-style pork ribs